• Skip to main content

 • Sign In

-Home > Vatican City > How to Get Skip the Line Vatican Tickets Without Guided Tour
+Home » How to Get Skip-the Line-Vatican Tickets Without a Guided Tour

-How to Get Skip the Line Vatican Tickets Without Guided Tour
+How to Get Skip-the Line-Vatican Tickets Without a Guided Tour

 Though the Vatican Museums are a must when visiting Rome, sometimes a guided tour isn’t in the cards.
-Not to worry, there is still a way to skip the line at the Vatican without a guided tour.
-Check out how to make the most of your solo Vatican experience below.
+Not to worry!
+Here’s how to make the most of your solo Vatican experience and get skip-the-line Vatican tickets without a guided tour.

-The Vatican is a bucket list item for anyone traveling to Rome, but to have the best experience possible, it’s important to plan ahead.
-Ticket lines can be very long, so without a ticket, you could be waiting for a while, possibly several hours during the busiest seasons, like summer.
+The Vatican is a bucket-list item for anyone traveling to Rome, but it’s important to plan ahead if you want to have the best experience possible.
+Ticket lines can be very long.
+So without a ticket, you could be waiting for quite a while—possibly several hours during the busiest seasons, like summer.

-While your tickets grants your full access to the Vatican Museums, here are the stops you can’t miss on your solo Vatican visit:
+Your tickets grant you full access to the Vatican Museums, so make sure you don’t miss these important stops on your solo Vatican visit:

 The Sistine Chapel

 If you’re visiting the Vatican Museums in the morning, you’ll want to make sure you visit the Sistine Chapel first to see it at its least crowded.
-If you’re visiting in the afternoon, it’s not necessary to visit it first, but you can’t miss seeing Michelangelo’s masterpiece.
+Don’t miss seeing Michelangelo’s masterpiece.

 The Sistine Chapel is one of the most celebrated pieces of art in the world, covered in breathtaking frescoes by Renaissance master Michelangelo.
-It is also a place of worship, so speaking inside is forbidden, but it’s easy to appreciate the magnificent artwork in silence.
+It is also a place of worship, so speaking inside is forbidden—this magnificent artwork will render you speechless anyway.

 Pio Clementino Museum